cleanappio/cleanapp-mobile/README.md

     *   All public scopes are to be checked
     *   DOWNLOADS:READ from secret scopes is to be checked

+    The token can be taken from the .env file if it already exists.

 1. Do platform specific setups
     1.  iOS